 - Avoid close opposite-sex friendships if you are struggling in your marriage relationship.

-- Address unmet needs and unresolved anger in your marriage in an open, honest and timely fashion.
+- Address unmet needs and unresolved anger in your marriage with your spouse in an open, honest and timely fashion.

 Contact us for more information or check out our classes for married couples to learn practical skills to keep your marriage strong.